Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 Most people get started with Selenium-IDE.
 This is what we recommend.
 It's an easy way to get familiar with Selenium commands quickly.
 You can develop your first script in just a few minutes.
 Selenium-IDE is also very easy to install.
-See the :ref:`section on Selenium-IDE <chapter03-reference>` for specifics.
+See the :ref:`chapter on Selenium-IDE <chapter03-reference>` for specifics.

 You may also run your scripts from the Selenium-IDE.
 It's
 simple to use and is recommended for less-technical users.
-The IDE allows developing and running tests without the need for programming skills as required by Selenium -RC.
-The Sel-IDE can serve as an excellent way to train junior-level employees in test automation.
+The IDE allows developing and running tests without the need for programming skills as required by Selenium-RC.
+The Selenium-IDE can serve as an excellent way to train junior-level employees in test automation.
 If one has an understanding of how to conduct manual testing of a website they can easily transition to using the Selenium-IDE for both, running and developing tests.